-With so many exercises classes available, how do you choose which ones is best for you?
-Our Pilates instructor and Physio Jill has put together an introduction to Pilates, to help give you a better idea if Pilates is for you.
+With so many exercise classes available, how do you choose which ones is best for you?
+Our Pilates instructor and Physio Jill has put together an introduction to Pilates, to help give you a better idea of whether Pilates is for you.

-Pilates was originally designed by Joseph Pilates may years ago as method to improve his own fitness and this has been modified to give us Pilates as we know it today.
-Pilates, in a nutshell helps improve your flexibility, posture and core strength.
-Your deepest abdominal muscle, when working, should contract very gently and act like a inner corset helping to maintain the alignment of your spine.
-This should be working whether you are sitting at your desk, doing your housework, your gardening or your sport.
+Pilates was originally designed by Joseph Pilates many years ago as a method to improve his own fitness and this has been modified to give us Pilates as we know it today.
+Pilates, in a nutshell, helps improve your flexibility, posture, and core strength.
+Your deepest abdominal muscle, when working, should contract very gently and act like an inner corset helping to maintain the alignment of your spine.
+This should be working whether you are sitting at your desk, doing your housework, your gardening, or your sport.

 As to whether it’s for you – there really aren’t many people who wouldn’t benefit from Pilates.
-If you’re used to fast paced high impact aerobic exercise, then this will be quite a change for you but it does beautifully compliment this sort of exercise.
+If you’re used to fast-paced high-impact aerobic exercise, then this will be quite a change for you but it does beautifully complement this sort of exercise.
 I’ve seen many a runner or triathlete who think they are very fit but when it comes down to it, their core stability is nothing short of shocking and they wonder why they keep acquiring injuries.
-If you’ve suffered with back pain and stiffness, as many of us have at sometime, Pilates is the perfect choice of exercise.
+If you’ve suffered from back pain and stiffness, as many of us have at some time, Pilates is the perfect choice of exercise.
 Whether you are new to exercise and don’t know where to start or would just like to build up some core strength and flexibility before venturing into other activities, there is no doubt you will get great results from Pilates.

 Pilates is also good for your mind as well as your body – concentrating on engaging the correct muscles and moving in and out of different exercise positions, leaves little time for thinking about what’s for tea or your lengthy to-do list.
 So step off that whirling merry-go-round and slow life down for an hour of ‘you time’.
 It’s also a great opportunity to exercise in a group environment making it a more interesting and dynamic experience.

 If this sounds like the class for you, speak to one of our patient services team about the options available.
-You can either try a single class or take advantage of our QuickStart programme, where you’ll get two 1:1 sessions plus 2 group classes with our specialist Pilates instructors for £90 in total (usually £180).
+You can either try a single class or take advantage of our QuickStart programme, where you’ll get one 1:1 session plus 3 group classes with our specialist Pilates instructors for £110 in total (usually £180).
 For more information, visit our Pilates web page or give us a call on 01380 730473.